FredHutch/FHBig/_posts/2018-03-06-How-To-Add-Blog-Posts.md

 push items without creating _push request_ and waiting for approval.

 ## Get started
-To create a new post, you need to create a markdown file in the `_post` folder.
+To create a new post, you need to create a markdown file in the `_posts` folder.
 The name of the file must follow the following format:
 ```
 yyyy-mm-dd-title.